Ad copy or sitelinks rejected by Google

 - Click Appeal or Request review.

-- Fill in why you believe the rejection is incorrect.
+- Explain why you believe the disapproval is incorrect.

 - Submit.
 Manual review takes 1 to 3 business days.

-Manual review reverses incorrect rejections about half the time.
-It doesn't reverse rejections that are policy correct.
+Manual review reverses incorrect disapprovals roughly half the time.
+It won't reverse a disapproval that is policy correct, for those, the rewrite above is the path.

 - A landing page that's down.